mundialis/athen_urban-green/README.md

     - `template_calc_NDVI.json`
         - process template to calculate NDVI and categorize it.
 Exports layers as COG.
     - `template_calc_NDWI.json`
-        - process template to calculate NDWI and categorize.
+        - process template to calculate NDWI and categorize it.
 Exports layers as COG.

 #### Start service script
 - `processing/run_service.py`